chef/chef-web-docs/chef_master/source/glossary.rst

    See kitchen.

 **Union**
-  A |chef delivery| stage.
+  A |automate| stage.
 Union is the first of the three shared pipeline stages.
 The purpose of the Union stage is to assess the impact of the change in the context of a complete (or as close as possible) installation of the set of projects that comprise the system as a whole.

 **Verify**
-  A |chef delivery| stage.
+  A |automate| stage.
 The purpose of Verify is to run checks so that the system can decide if it's worth the time of a human to review the submitted change.

 **visibility**
    A feature of Chef Automate that provides real-time visibility into what is happening on the |chef server|, including what's changing, who made those changes, and when they occurred.